MajorCooke/Doom4Doom/Docs/Readme.txt

 Neccronixis             : Creator of all the Doom 4 weapon sprites &
                           doomdoll pickup and animation.

-DBThanatos              : Project idea and direction.
-Import, offseting,
+Major Cooke             : Current owner.
+Project idea and direction.
-                          renaming all of Neccronixis' weapon sprites.
-                          Edited all muzleflash sprites from the weapons.
-                          Created base functional code of all weapons.
-                          Doom4 sound ripping, conversion and processing.
-                          Created voxels for: ammo pickups, health pickups, armor pickups, chaingun pickup and it's holograph version, all holo system mod/upgrades and cursor.
-                          Created sprites for all voxels DBT made.
-                          Coding and adding all decals for monsters and weapons.
-Coded all monsters.
-Titlemap.
-Menu
-                          graphics and design.
-Implementation of DoomDoll
-                          and grenade system.
-"Roach" monster recolor (which was used as D4D imp).
-Game balance.
-                          Resource gatherer and organizer.
-                          Final polishing of visual effects.

-Major Cooke             : Design, creation and implementation of the "Holo
+						  Design, creation and implementation of the "Holo upgrade system".
-                          upgrade system".
 General overhaul of the weapon code to enable "hold altfire to ready mod".
 Creator of the BFG tracers and electric effects.
 Creator